Crossmint/verifiable-credentials-demo/README.md

    - `credentials.create`
    - `credentials:templates.create`
    - `credentials.read`
-   - `credentials.delete`
+   - `credentials.delete` <br />

   Check docs for more info on [Crossmint API Keys](https://docs.crossmint.com/introduction/platform/api-keys).

 5. Create a client-side API key with the following scopes: `wallets:nfts.read` and `wallets.read`.
 (To fully demonstrate and test third party verification you'll need to create a new project in the crossmint developer console and a new client-side key under that project.
 You can use the same client-side key initially.)